Quantum-Dynamics-Hub/libra-code/src/libra_py/README.md

       Application to Crystalline Explosives PETN and RDX.
 J. Chem.
 Phys.
 2015, 142, 134110]
    * compute_dynmat(R, D, E, params)
    * get_xyz(E, R, M, U, mode) - the auxiliary function to generate an xyz in the format good for py3Dmol visualization
+   * get_xyz2(E, R, U, mode) - similar to get_xyz, but assumes the normal modes are already include the mass-factors

 ## nve_md.py - functions for doing NVE MD in a maximally-Pythonic way
    * nve_md_init(syst, mol, el, ham) - initialize an NVE MD run